Harvard Crimson

-The Harvard Crimson are the intercollegiate athletic teams of Harvard College.
+The Harvard Crimson is the nickname of the college sports teams of Harvard University.
 The school's teams compete in NCAA Division I. As of 2013, there were 42 Division I intercollegiate varsity sports teams for women and men at Harvard, more than at any other NCAA Division I college in the country.
 Like the other Ivy League colleges, Harvard does not offer athletic scholarships.

+Athletics at Harvard began in 1780 when the sophomores challenged the freshmen to a wrestling tournament with the losers buying dinner.
+Since its historic boat race against archrival Yale in 1852, Harvard has been in the forefront of American intercollegiate sports.
+Its football team conceived the modern version of the game and devised essentials ranging from the first concrete stadium to a scoreboard to uniform numbers to signals.
+Originally inspired by varsity matches between Oxford University and Cambridge University in England, Harvard and Yale influenced the development of college sports in the United States.

 Sports sponsored

 Baseball

 Harvard's baseball program began competing in the 1865 season.
 It has appeared in four College World Series.
 It plays at Joseph J. O'Donnell Field and is currently coached by Bill Decker.

 Basketball

 Men's basketball

 Harvard has an intercollegiate men's basketball program.
 The team currently competes in the Ivy League in Division I of the National Collegiate Athletic Association (NCAA) and play home games at the Lavietes Pavilion in Boston.
 The team's last appearance in the NCAA Division I men's basketball tournament was in 2014, where they beat Cincinnati in the Round of 64 in a 12 vs. 5 seed upset.
 The Crimson are currently coached by Tommy Amaker.